 The standard offers four pathways for applicants to demonstrate that they have the necessary English language skills to safely practice as a veterinarian in Australia and New Zealand.

-For applicants that meet the standards of the PRIMARY LANGUAGE PATHWAY, EXTENDED EDUCATION PATHWAY or COMBINED SECONDARY AND TERTIARY EDUCATION PATHWAY will need to complete the English Language Education Evidence Form and submit with their application.
+Applicants that meet the standards of the PRIMARY LANGUAGE PATHWAY, EXTENDED EDUCATION PATHWAY or COMBINED SECONDARY AND TERTIARY EDUCATION PATHWAY will need to complete the English Language Education Evidence Form.
+Submit the completed form with your application.

-If you meet the ENGLISH LANGUAGE TEST PATHWAY, you will have to take one of the 4 approved English language tests and achieve the minimum required scores.
+Applicants that meet the ENGLISH LANGUAGE TEST PATHWAY must take one of the 4 approved English language tests and achieve the minimum required scores.
 Submit the results with your application.
-If you are relying on the PTE Academic test or the OET test, you should also authorise PTE/OET to make your results available to AVBC.
+PTE Academic/OET test takers also need to request that their results be made available to AVBC.